mkuzmick/watch-together/documentation/documentation/1-first-steps-name-of-this-file-TBD.md

 1. Go to your github profile (``https://github.com/YOUR-USERNAME``) in your internet browser, and click on ``Repositories``.
 Then click on the green button that says ``New`` to create a new repository.
 2. Write a name for your repository that is simple and clear.
 Use ``-`` instead of spaces.
 For example, ``watch-together``.
 3. Write a description for your repository.
 This step is optional.
 In this case, we will write, ``An express app that will connect airtable, slack, and some film database API.``
-4. Check the box to Initialize this repository with a README. **what does this mean, do we want an explanation here?**
+4. Check the box to Initialize this repository with a README.
+Click [here](https://www.makeareadme.com/) for more information.
 5. Click the "Add .gitignore: none" button to type in, and then select, "node".
 6. Click the "Add a license" button and select "MIT License". **marlon, during your screencast you said this doesn't really matter. do we want this step in here?**
 7. Click "Create repository".